Leonard Melki: Beatification

-The beatification process started in the initial phase after the forum for the beatification was transferred to Beirut from the Anatolia apostolic vicariate on August 30, 2005; he was titled as a Servant of God on October 3, 2005 under Pope Benedict XVI after the Congregation for the Causes of Saints issued the official "nihil obstat" to the cause.
+The beatification process started in the initial phase after the forum for the beatification was transferred to Beirut from the Anatolia apostolic vicariate on August 30, 2005; he was titled as a Servant of God on October 3, 2005, under Pope Benedict XVI after the Congregation for the Causes of Saints issued the official "nihil obstat" to the cause.

-The diocesan process opened on February 17, 2007 and later concluded its business on October 28, 2009 while a second process opened at some stage following this and later closed on December 15, 2011; the C.C.S. validated these processes in Rome on October 1, 2012 and received the two separate parts of the Positio dossier from the postulation in both 2014 and in 2015.
+The diocesan process opened on February 17, 2007, and later concluded its business on October 28, 2009, while a second process opened at some stage following this and later closed on December 15, 2011; the C.C.S. validated these processes in Rome on October 1, 2012, and received the two separate parts of the Positio dossier from the postulation in both 2014 and in 2015.
 The historians advising the C.C.S. approved unanimously the cause on February 28, 2017.
-Theologians advising the C.C.S. also approved the cause on November 19, 2019 while the cardinals and bishop members of the C.C.S provided their assent on October 6, 2020.
-Pope Francis provided his final assent and approved the beatification on October 27, 2020 which meant that Melki could be beatified.
+Theologians advising the C.C.S. also approved the cause on November 19, 2019, while the cardinals and bishop members of the C.C.S provided their assent on October 6, 2020.
+Pope Francis provided his final assent and approved the beatification on October 27, 2020, which meant that Melki could be beatified.
 The beatification was instead on 4 June 2022.

-Since 2013, Carlo Calloni has served as the current postulator for this cause and is assisted by the Tony Haddad, OFMCap.
+Since 2013, Carlo Calloni has served as postulator for this cause and is assisted by the Tony Haddad, OFMCap.